FarronF/limerick-council-meetings/meetings/2017/06/21-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community, Leisure and Emergency Services SPC - 26th April 2017.md

 being and not merely as the absence of disease or infirmity.
 Healthy Limerick is also inviting

+all sectors in Limerick to appreciate that health is not simply about individuals' behaviours.
+---
-all sectors in Limerick to appreciate that health is not simply about individuals' behaviours.--- Health is strongly influenced by the circumstances in which people are born, grow, live, work
+Health is strongly influenced by the circumstances in which people are born, grow, live, work

 and age, as well as the systems put in place to deal with illness, i.e. the Social Determinants